omitobi/dev_ideas/README.md

     > See: https://code.tutsplus.com/tutorials/functional-programming-in-php--net-35043 and https://www.google.ee/search?q=functional+programming+with+php&oq=functional+programming+with+php
 - Pipe functions `2 | sum` where `sum` is a function that takes value 2 as first parameter
 - Write a language that compiles to Js but with PHP syntax (Take inspiration from CoffeeScript)
-- Write if..else..elseif using php object oriented style
+- Write if..else..elseif using php object oriented style.
+See https://github.com/omitobi/conditional
-- write try..catch using php object oriented style
+- write try..catch using php object oriented style.
+See: https://github.com/transprime-research/trycatch